Spore – Part 1

 Genre: A Simulation/Exploration game

 When I first heard of Spore, I was actually expecting a simple “eat and shoot” level.
-But, I did enjoy how Spore introduces its mechanics into each stage, adding more layers of complexity as your creature grows a bigger brain, becoming civilized in a few billion years, eventually mastering space travel.
+But, I did enjoy how Spore integrates new mechanics into each stage, adding layers of complexity as your creature grows a bigger brain, becoming civilized in a few billion years, eventually picking up new technologies, and one day, mastering space travel.

 The galaxy map shows the inhabitable planets your creature can explore and adapt to.
 In the first stage, you are a single-cell organism emerging from the meteorite that struck your planet of choice.
 From humble beginnings, your cell has a mouth for eating, eyes for seeing, and an appendage called flagella for moving around.